The Benefits of Partner Yoga Poses for Kids

 34- Double Child’s Pose:

-Your partner stars in child’s pose.
+Your partner starts in child’s pose.
 Kneeling onto your partner’s back, place your shins down on either side of your partner’s spine.
 The tops of your toes rest on your partner’s tailbone.

 35- Double Plough / Halasana Pose: